 New hope arrived in February 2022, when the FDA issued an EUA for a new MoAb treatment — Bebtelovimab — for high-risk patients with mild or moderate COVID-19 infections.
 Its use is recommended only when Paxlovid and Remdesivir are not available.

 Monoclonal antibody infusion therapy is meant for patients 12 and older at high risk for severe COVID-19.
 Call your doctor if you’ve tested positive (or believe you’ve been exposed) and believe you meet the criteria.

 There are a host of drugs used to treat other illnesses, such as Malaria, Ebola, and HIV, that are currently being tested to help fight the virus.

-Another medication, the anti-malaria drug Chloroquine, made headlines in March when President Donald Trump called it a “game changer” and later said he was taking it himself.
+Another medication, the anti-malaria drug Chloroquine, made headlines in March 2020 when then-President Donald Trump called it a “game changer” and later said he was taking it himself.

 There are also reports that large doses of Vitamin C have been administered by doctors in China — where the virus originated — and in hard-hit New York state.

 “Vitamin C won’t hurt, but it may help,” Albrecht says.
 “For every scientific study showing a benefit, there is another study showing no benefit.”

 There have also been studies suggesting that a Vitamin D deficiency plays a role in who catches COVID-19 and how severe their infection becomes.